 This January, it’s a little harder than usual to embrace the symbolic promise of a fresh year.
 While 2020 formally slid into past tense after December 31, the flip of a calendar page doesn’t erase the sorrow, stress and uncertainty of the past many months.
 The pandemic rages and ravages on, and 2021 already seems to be trying its best to match the notoriety of the past year.

 A variety of descriptors could be attached to 2020 (unprecedented, devastating and calamitous come to mind) but for the Conservancy, one word rises above the rest: Gratitude.
-We’re grateful for our team, for our partners in the National Park Service, and for everyone who supported the Conservancy, whether as a donor, a program participant, or an enthusiastic social media fan spreading the word about ways to connect with and support Yosemite.
+We’re grateful for our team, for our partners in the National Park Service, and for everyone who supported the Conservancy, whether as a donor, a program participant, or an enthusiastic social media fan spreading the word about ways to connect with Yosemite.

 We’re grateful, especially, because you, the Conservancy community, made so much possible in 2020!